-The Extended Foster Care program provides an opportunity for young adults in foster care at age 18 to voluntarily agree to continue receiving foster care services, including placement services, while the youth completes a secondary or post secondary academic or vocational program, or participates in a program or activity designed to promote employment.
+The Extended Foster Care program provides an opportunity for young adults who were a dependent of Washington State at age 18, to voluntarily agree to continue receiving foster care services, including placement services, while working on their goals towards independence.

 The dependency action will continue if the eligible youth elects to participate in the program on their 18th birthday.
-Eligible youth who do not elect to participate in the Extended Foster Care program on their 18th birthday will have until their 19th birthday to voluntarily request to participate in the Extended Foster Care program.
+Eligible youth who do not elect to participate in the Extended Foster Care program on their 18th birthday will have until their 21st birthday to voluntarily request to participate in the Extended Foster Care program.
+Eligible youth may enter and exit the program as needed between the ages of 18-21 years old.

 Services may include: